bluemelodia/Lists/README.md

 - TODO list:

-  - Status: Not started, in progress, complete
+  - Status: Not started, in progress, complete.
+Users should be able to filter by status.
-  - Reminder: Every month, every day, every day of week
   - Due date and time (today, tomorrow, etc.)
   - Recurrence should be a multi-select.
 Ensure it is properly sent/received from the server and repopulated.
-  - Users should be reminded of tasks.
+  - Users should be reminded of tasks (both recurring and one-time with due date).

 - Ensure that only necessary fields are serialized - and all fields are coming back with the right values.